-You are broadly in favour of the new development, as it may mean that you will not have to invest government money in the town. • Strathbirnie has been making a lot of money over the past few years and has prospered.
+You are in favour of the new development, as it may mean that the government will not have to invest money in the town.

+• Strathbirnie has been making a lot of money over the past few years and has prospered.